moenarch/moenarchbook/guide/src/format/configuration/environment-variables.md

 >
 > ```shell
 > $ export MDBOOK_BOOK="{'title': 'My Awesome Book', authors: ['Michael-F-Bryan']}"
-> $ mdbook build
+> $ moenarchbook build
 > ```

-The latter case may be useful in situations where `mdbook` is invoked from a script or CI, where it sometimes isn't possible to update the `book.toml` before building.
+The latter case may be useful in situations where `moenarchbook` is invoked from a script or CI, where it sometimes isn't possible to update the `book.toml` before building.